cbortoluzzi/ROHs/README.md

 We welcome contributions to improve our code, including feature additions, bug fixes and improvements to documentation.

 # How do I cite it?
+If you use our scripts in your research, please cite the following papers:

+Bortoluzzi et al. "The type of bottleneck matters: insights into the deleterious variation landscape of small managed populations".
+Evolutionary Applications (2019)

+Bosse et al. "Regions of homozygosity in the porcine genome: consequence of demography and the recombination landscape".
+Plos Genetics (2012)

 # Requirements
 Python +3.6